plipp/informatica-pfr-2017/README.md

 ## Up Front Preparations

-As this is a notebook class, you should try to set Python on your machine before we start with the actual workshop.
+As this is a notebook class, you should try to setup Python on your machine before we start with the actual workshop.

 ### Python Distribution Installation
 The easiest way to do so is by installing the [Anaconda Distribution](https://www.continuum.io/).